 Steps to follow

 1. Begin by activating your DNA kit online, but first you should have an Ancestry.com account.
-If you don’t have one, then you can visit www.ancestry.com/dna/activate to set up your account for free.
+If you don’t have one, then you need to visit www.ancestry.com/dna/activate to create your account for free.

 2. Get a collection tube.
 Each tube has a unique 15-digit activation code.
 This code will link you to your sample.
 Again, if you are collecting several samples for instance your family members, then consider including their names and activation codes from the collection tubes for easy identification.
 Enter this code and click ‘NEXT’.